Willr-hawkins/coiling-clay1/README.md

 ![Product page](https://github.com/user-attachments/assets/875d2b9c-6a6b-4904-964e-25230bfbf903)

-This page can be filtered in different ways the first way is by using the sort by dropdown on the page itself, using this users can sort the products by name, price and rating.
-The second way user can filter this page is by using the category links in the header menu section, clicking on a particular category will take the user to the prodcut page but with only the products from that category.
-The last way to filter this page is via the search bar in the header menu section, from here users can search for a specific think (e.g. blue mug) and only the results from that search will be shown.
+This page can be filtered in different ways.
+The first way is by using the sort by dropdown on the page itself.
+Using this, users can sort the products by name, price and rating.
+The second way user can filter this page is by using the category links in the header menu section.
+Clicking on a particular category will take the user to the prodcut page but with only the products from that category.
+The last way to filter this page is via the search bar in the header menu section.
+From here, users can search for a specific item (e.g. blue mug) and only the results from that search will be shown.

 #### Sort by dropdown
 ![Page filter dropdown](https://github.com/user-attachments/assets/04d483f3-4b12-4fed-8df8-448fe0cb177c)